bsteenbergen/leg/README.md

 - if and else statements
 - binary and unary operations
 - standard arithmetic
-- no local variables (all variables are locally scoped)
+- no local variables (all variables are globally scoped)

 ## Examples